 Alert handlers can be configured with the dsconfig tool.
-The Metrics Engine supports JMX, SMTP, and SNMP.
+UnboundID servers support JMX, SMTP, and SNMP.
 Use the --help option for a list of configuration options.
 The following is a sample command to create and enable an SMTP Alert handler from the command line: